francopasut/academic/content/en/post/vim_several_modalities/index.md

 This article could continue with other great Vim options on the same subject that I haven't discovered yet.

-But for now these are enaugh.
+But for now these are enough.

 Thank you for your attention and if you find any error in the article send me a message.